Exclusionary Discipline

 Second Chance or Slippery Slope?
 The Impact of School-Based Informal Diversion on Student Delinquency and Academic Outcomes (with Luis A. Rodriguez).
 Funded by the 2025 Russell Sage Foundation/Arnold Ventures Causal Research on the Criminal Justice System Competition ($100,000)

 This study estimates the impact of a common informal diversion strategy: warn and release interventions.
 Despite their use, there is limited evidence regarding these interventions’ impact on youth outcomes, especially within the school context.
 We use unique school-level data on school-based arrests and warn and release interventions from the New York Police Department.
-We use a difference-in-differences instrumental variables (IV-DiD) strategy, relying on policy-induced variation in rates of warn and release, to derive the causal effect of warn and release interventions.
-Preliminary results suggest that increasing school-level rates of warn and release interventions increases a student’s likelihood of receiving a suspension or office discipline referral.
-Additional estimates will provide evidence regarding warn and release interventions’ impact on juvenile felony, misdemeanor, and violation offenses surrounding a school, as well as impacts on student attendance and test scores.
-Estimates will also consider heterogeneity by race, class, and school context.
+We use a difference-in-differences strategy, relying on policy-induced variation in rates of warn and release, to derive the causal effect of warn and release interventions.
+Preliminary results suggest that increasing school-level rates of warn and release interventions improves student attendance, particularly for Black students and students with disabilities.
+We find no evidence of changes in suspension or infraction rates or for math and ELA test scores.
+However, we do observe evidence consistent with the phenomenon of net-widening: warn and release interventions increase more than expected given declines in arrest.
+We also find that detected crime surrounding a school increases, concentrated entirely upon young adult Black males.

 Wrist Slaps or Rap Sheets?
 Exploring the Relationship between Alternatives to Arrest and Student Outcomes (with Luis A. Rodriguez).
-Email jrking@bu.edu for a draft manuscript.
+Under Review.

 Sexual Orientation and Gender Identity Gaps In STEM